Course fee= $825.00REGISTER!

 Students will engage in a variety of learning experiences throughout the CALM 20 course.
 These experiences may be in the form of a group task, assignment, journal questions, quiz, digital learning, etc. Students are required to bring a laptop computer to the course.
 Prior to the course, students will need a Gmail account associated with their name to access and submit classwork, assignments, and activities on Google Classroom during the course.
 Student marks will be submitted and accessible through MyPass after September 10.

 Training and Certification

-CALM 20 is facilitated by CRPS teachers and program assistant who possess current teaching certification, Wilderness First Aid, and other current, relevant outdoor industry standard training and certifications along with working with youth in experiential wilderness settings.
+CALM 20 is facilitated by CRPS teachers and program assistant who possess current teaching certification, Wilderness First Aid, and other current, relevant outdoor industry standard training and certifications along with experience working with youth in experiential and wilderness settings.
 In addition to the division's Administrative Procedures, Canadian Rockies Outdoor Learning Centre operates under an Alberta Parks Instructional and Guiding Permit which outlines required groups sizes, activity locations, and leader certifications.
-CALM 20 activities (white water rafting, horse back riding, and rock climbing) are facilitated by local, professional, and insured third party providers in the Bow Valley.
+CALM 20 activities (Canoe training, horse back riding, and rock climbing) are facilitated by local, professional, and insured third party providers in the Bow Valley.

 Transportation to and from the course start and end locations are the responsibility of the visiting school or student.

 It is recommended to pack your items in 1 suitcase, hiking backpack, duffel bag or a hockey bag.
 Please do not pack items in garbage bags.

 2 Warm layers (ie. fleece or synthetic)